- 2.5 hours

 - Left Bank Area

-- 2.5 hours with a PhD or MA-level guide
+- 2.5 hours with a chef, food writer, or food industry expert

 Along the way, we will examine how all of these products fit into the French diet, as well as other culinary traditions and philosophies.
 Our culinary journey may come to a close with a glass of Armagnac in a wine shop passed from generation to generation since 1905.
 As we finish, we will have an excellent foundation in the cornerstones of French gastronomy and be better prepared to further discover French food during our stay and beyond.

-Wine enthusiasts would also enjoy our Paris Wine Tasting Tour, focusing on Bordeaux and Burgundy wines.
+Wine enthusiasts would also enjoy our Paris Wine Tasting Tour, which gives an in-depth overview of French wines.
 We also organize a Paris by Night Tour: Left Bank, which provides a basic introduction to the Left Bank and Paris as a whole.

 Will this tour include a sit-down lunch in a bistro?